aurimontem/phs/README.md

     your user experience with a `.vimrc` and `.bashrc`
--   [Week 3](week_3/) -- create a document, presentation, and resume in LaTeX with vim, compile these files into pdfs in the command line and by customizing your `.vimrc`, create markdown documents and compile them in vim, and solve a programming puzzle in python while working in a streamlined workflow
+-   [Week 3](week_3/) -- create a document, presentation, and resume in LaTeX with vim, compile these files into pdfs in the command line and by customizing your `.vimrc`
+-   [Week 4](week_4/) -- create markdown documents and convert them into Word or LaTeX or html or whatever else, solve a programming puzzle in python while working in a streamlined workflow, and report your results in a LaTeX document you create in vim and compile from the command line

 We have guides for: